 Central Europe is absolutely packed with cities, towns, and regions that are begging to be explored–no one Central Europe itinerary could hope to cover them all!

 If you still have more time in the region after visiting Prague, Vienna, Budapest, and Bratislava, here are just a few of the dozens of options at your fingertips–I have no doubt some of them will have you itching to extend your trip!

 Dresden’s city center is so beautiful, you may be surprised to learn that it was completely destroyed at the end of WWII and rebuilt after the war!

 Come here for stunning architecture, plenty of beautiful art, and a large helping of interesting history–the Kings of Saxony used to call this city their home, and Dresden remains the capital of the German state of Saxony to this day.

-With delicious food, a storied history, and easy access to the Bavarian Alps (including access to the famous Neuschwanstein Castle), the capital of Bavaria makes the perfect jaunt into Germany.
+With delicious food, a storied history, and easy access to the Bavarian Alps (there are tons of great day trips from Munich, including to the famous Neuschwanstein Castle!), the capital of Bavaria makes the perfect jaunt into Germany.

 Kraków is one of my favorite small cities in Europe, and is absolutely worth a detour into Poland!

 In addition to the stunning Wawel Castle, beautiful architecture, and competitive prices, Kraków is also the perfect jumping off point to visiting the insanely impressive Wieliczka Salt Mines (ever stepped inside an underground cathedral carved entirely out of salt?), and the incredibly sad, yet moving and important, Auschwitz-Birkenau Concentration Camp.